Skip to...

 Possession limit: triple the daily bag limit.

-Geese Early Season: Large Canada geese only from the Saturday closest to October 1 for a period of 3 days EXCEPT in the North Coast Special Management Area where Large Canada geese are closed during the early season.
+Early Season: Large Canada geese only from the Saturday closest to October 1 for a period of 3 days EXCEPT in the North Coast Special Management Area where Large Canada geese are closed during the early season.

-White-fronted and white geese from the third Saturday in February extending for a period of 5 days EXCEPT in the Sacramento Valley Special Management Area where the white-fronted goose season is closed.
+Late Season: Canada geese from the second Saturday in February extending for 2 days.
+White-fronted and white geese from the second Saturday in February extending for a period of 5 days EXCEPT in the Sacramento Valley Special Management Area where the white-fronted goose season is closed.
 During the Late Season, hunting is not permitted on wildlife areas listed in sections 550 - 552 EXCEPT on Type C wildlife areas in the North Central and Central regions.

 Daily bag limit: 30